Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces over fields of characteristic two

-In each of the cases, the singular points of the quotient $X=\Jacc/\langle \iota\rangle$ have been found \cite{Katsura1978On2} to be the following: \begin{itemize} \item In the ordinary case, $X$ has four rational singularities of type $D^1_4$ (in the sense of Artin \cite{Artin1975CoveringsP}). \item In the almost ordinary case, $\Jacc/\langle \iota\rangle$ has two rational singularities of type $D^2_8$ (also in the sense of Artin). \item In the supersingular case, $\Jacc/\langle \iota\rangle$ has one elliptic singularity of type $\Circled{4}^1_{\,0,1}$ in the sense of Wagreich \cite{Wagreich1970EllipticSurfaces} (in which case, the Kummer surface associated to $\Jacc$ is not a K3 surface). \end{itemize} If we consider $A$ to be an abelian surface, not necessarily the Jacobian of a genus two curve, we also have the additional possibility that $A$ can be supersingular and superspecial, i.e. can be isomorphic to the product of two supersingular elliptic curves, in which case $A/\langle \iota\rangle$ has an elliptic double singularity of type $\Circled{19}_{\,0}$.
+In each of the cases, the singular points of the quotient $X=\Jacc/\langle \iota\rangle$ have been found \cite{Katsura1978On2} to be the following: \begin{itemize} \item In the ordinary case, $X$ has four rational singularities of type $D^1_4$ (in the sense of Artin \cite{Artin1975CoveringsP}). \item In the almost ordinary case, $X$ has two rational singularities of type $D^2_8$ (also in the sense of Artin). \item In the supersingular case, $X$ has one elliptic singularity of type $\Circled{4}^1_{\,0,1}$ in the sense of Wagreich \cite{Wagreich1970EllipticSurfaces} (in which case, the Kummer surface associated to $\Jacc$ is not a K3 surface). \end{itemize} For a general abelian surface $A$, not necessarily the Jacobian of a genus two curve, there is an additional possibility: $A$ may be supersingular and superspecial, i.e., isomorphic to the product of two supersingular elliptic curves, in which case $A/\langle \iota\rangle$ has an elliptic double singularity of type $\Circled{19}_{\,0}$.
 This situation cannot happen for Kummer surfaces associated to Jacobians of curves of genus two \cite[Theorem 3.3]{Ibukiyama1986SupersingularNumbers}.\\

-In order to understand the resolution of singularities in these cases, Schröer observed that blowing-up the schematic image of $\Jacc[2]$ inside of $X$ generated a crepant partial resolution of the singularities \cite{Schroer2009TheSurfaces}.
-We claim that the equations for these partial resolutions can be obtained through a similar method as in characteristic zero.
+In order to understand the resolution of singularities in these cases, Schröer observed that blowing up the schematic image of $\Jacc[2]$ inside $X$ generated a crepant partial resolution of the singularities \cite{Schroer2009TheSurfaces}.
+We claim that the equations for these partial resolutions can be obtained through a method analogous to the one that we described in Section \ref{sectionsp}.